SjVer/Whack-a-Window/README.md

 ## Additional information

 The files `templace.cpp`, `template.h`, `surface.cpp` and `surface.h` are adapted from the given template and are left mostly untouched.
-The `template` files have been slightly edited for both additional game functionality and Linux compatibility (Linux was used during development.
-The file `surface.cpp` has as only change a few extra lines in the function `Sprite::DrawScaled`.
+The `template` files have been slightly edited for both additional game functionality and Linux compatibility (as Linux was used during development).
+The file `surface.cpp` has as only a few extra lines in the function `Sprite::DrawScaled`.
 For explanation see the implementation of said function.

 ## References/Credits